2026 United States House of Representatives elections in Texas: District 16

-The 16th district is entirely within El Paso County, taking in El Paso, Horizon City, and Anthony.
+The new 16th district is entirely within El Paso County, taking in El Paso and such surrounding suburbs as Socorro, Horizon City, and Anthony.
 The incumbent is Democrat Veronica Escobar, who was re-elected with 59.5% of the vote in 2024.
+In 2024, Kamala Harris won 57.4% of the vote in this heavily Hispanic district, where Colin Allred also won with 58.4% of the vote.